Gothic-Modding-Community/gmc/docs/zengin/tools/vdfs_tools/gothic_vdfs.md

 ![Viewer](../../../assets/images/vdfs_viewer2.png){ style="width:500px;"}

-**Comment** is an information about loaded volume left by the author and **Timestamp** is a date and time set by the author.
+**Comment** is an information about loaded volume left by the author.

+**Timestamp** is a date and time set by the author.
 Usually the date coincides with the actual date of the volume's build, but it cannot be taken for granted as it can be easily changed.

+!!!
+Tip
+    The timestamp defines order of loading volumes into the game.
+Volumes with the latest timestamp are loaded first.

 At the bottom there are three different options for extracting files from archive: